Articles

 A selection of blocks used for printing repeating patterns on fabric

-Patterns in 2 dimensions
+Patterns in 2 Dimensions

 Patterns which are made up and used as fabric or wallpaper are also made up of repeating “chunks”.
 As with our 1D patterns, we could recreate them using a si...